oena/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Generalizability methods
-- Causal inference
+- AI deployment and evaluation
-- Clinical trials
+- Clinical Trials
-- Digital health
+- Causal Inference
-- Integrating health data

 # Education to show in About widget
 education: